 The shapes were rotated and positioned as one big explosion:

-Note: For the future steps we recommend leave only border lines for the new shape: on the Format Shape pane, on the Shape Options tab, in the Fill & Line group, in the Fill section, choose No fill.
+Note: For the future steps, we recommend using only border lines for the new shape: on the Format Shape pane, on the Shape Options tab, in the Fill & Line group, in the Fill section, choose No fill.

 4.2.
-Position the first shape in the front of the shape with picture as you prefer.
+Position the first shape in the front of the shape with the picture.

 For this example: